benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 Transposes a `networkX` `MultiGraph` into `numpy` arrays for use by `NetworkLayer` classes.
 Calculates length and angle attributes, as well as in and out bearings and stores these in the returned data maps.

-::: warning Note
+:::warning Note

 It is generally not necessary to use this function directly.
-This function will be called internally when invoking [NetworkLayerFromNX](/cityseer/metrics/networks#class-networklayerfromnx)
+This function will be called internally when invoking [NetworkLayerFromNX](/metrics/networks#class-networklayerfromnx)
 :::

 <FuncHeading>Parameters</FuncHeading>